2. Threats through use

 Purpose: severely delay attackers trying many inputs to perform attacks through use (e.g. try evasion attacks or for model inversion).

-Particularity: limit access not to prevent system overload but to prevent experimentation.
+Particularity: limit access not to prevent system overload (conventional rate limiting goal) but to also prevent experimentation for AI attacks.

 Remaining risk: this control does not prevent attacks that use low frequency of interaction (e.g. don’t rely on heavy experimentation)